DellGEOS/HybridJumpstart/modules/module_2/1_Introducing_AzSHCI.md

 Overview <!-- omit in toc -->
 -------------
-In the first scenario of this module, you'll learn more about Azure Stack HCI; the new, purpose-built hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads in a hybrid environment, that combines on-premises infrastructure with Azure cloud services.
+In the first scenario of this module, you'll learn more about Azure Stack HCI; the new, purpose-built hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads in a hybrid environment, and that combines on-premises infrastructure with Azure cloud services.

-Sit back, relax, and enjoy this short video discussing the hybrid landscape, and the key Dell and Microsoft building blocks of the hybrid solution portfolio.
+Sit back, relax, and enjoy this short video discussing **introducing Azurer Stack HCI**, along with some of the key benefits of running Azure Stack HCI on the **Dell Integrated System for Microsoft Azure Stack HCI**.

 Scenario duration <!-- omit in toc -->
 -------------